 Wealthify vs Moneyfarm - portfolios

-While Wealthify has 5 risk-rated portfolios, ranging from Cautious through to Adventurous, Moneyfarm has a broader spectrum, with 7 portfolios in total.
+While Wealthify has 5 risk-rated portfolios, ranging from Cautious through to Adventurous, Moneyfarm has a broader spectrum, with fully managed and 7 fixed allocation portfolios.
 With the asset allocation varying according to the investors' risk appetite, the Moneyfarm range has slightly more nuance and may be better suited to those who have a stronger opinion on how much exposure they want to riskier assets, specifically equities.
+Moneyfarm also has a broader range of alternative investing options with access to Thematic investing, share investing and a Liquidity Plus portfolio.

 Wealthify vs Moneyfarm - ethical portfolios

 As demand for ethical investments grows, both Wealthify and Moneyfarm have developed ethical portfolios that sit alongside their main ranges.
 As with the original portfolios they follow the same risk-rating system, but are exclusively populated with passive funds with a SRI or ESG focus.
-As such, Wealthify has 5 ethical portfolios to choose from, while Moneyfarm has 7.
+As such, Wealthify has 5 ethical portfolios to choose from, while Moneyfarm has 7 fully managed and 7 fixed allocation portfolios.

 Wealthify vs Moneyfarm - performance

-Overall, Moneyfarm slightly outperformed Wealthify in 2021 across the spectrum of portfolios.
+In terms of recent performance, there is little to choose between the two.
+Moneyfarm slightly outperformed Wealthify in 2022 across the lower-risk portfolios, however, Wealthify's high-risk portfolios performed slightly better than Moneyfarm.
 We have provided a more detailed analysis of performance, going back three years, in our article "Which is the best performing stocks and shares ISA?".
 However, past performance isn't always a guide to future performance.

 Summary: Wealthify vs Moneyfarm